-Devens Gust has research ;and teaching interests in aspects of organic chemistry including artificial photosynthetic solar energy conversion, organic photovoltaics, molecular computing, and general photochemistry.
+Devens Gust has research and teaching interests in aspects of organic chemistry including artificial photosynthetic solar energy conversion, organic photovoltaics, molecular computing, and general photochemistry.
 He has served as chair of the Department of Chemistry and Biochemistry, director of the Photosynthesis Research Center, and director of the Department of Energy supported Center for Bioinspired Solar Fuel Production.
 He has held visiting professorships at the Muséum National d'Histoire Naturelle, Paris, Katholieke Universiteit Leuven, Belgium, University of Sydney, Australia, and Université Louis Pasteur, Strasbourg, France.

-Professor Gust has published over 250 research articles in scientific journals, and is a Fellow of the American Association for the Advancement of Science and the Institute of Physics (London) and a member of the National Academy of Inventors.
+Professor Gust has published about 350 research articles in scientific journals, and is a fellow of the American Association for the Advancement of Science and the Institute of Physics (London) and a member of the National Academy of Inventors.
 He has received a variety of awards for research achievement, including the Award in Photochemistry from the Inter-American Photochemical Society, the Hans Fischer Lifetime Achievement Award in Porphyrin Chemistry and the AzTE Technology Ventures Innovators of the Year Award.
 Currently at ASU, he is Regent’s Professor Emeritus and Distinguished Sustainability Scientist.

 Research and Teaching Interests